p-shen/LikeBuffet/README.md

    be subcategorized by industry.
 One of the more unique points of this model is that social media trends are also taken into consideration about how the stock might perform.

-More information on modeling: https://github.com/p-shen/prototypes/tree/master/LikeBuffet
+More information about the data model [here](https://github.com/p-shen/prototypes/blob/master/Trendfolio/Trendfolio_Model/model.md)

 Note: This is a fun side project used to get to learn web designing with: